jancgreyling/AE_Python/README.md

 ---

-# Agricultural Policy Analysis in Python with Google Colab
+# Introduction to Python with Google Colab for Ag-students

 ---

-## Week 1: Introduction to Python, Python Basics, and Google Colab
+## Lecture 1: Introduction to Python, Python Basics, and Google Colab
 * **Course Overview**
   * Expectations and learning outcomes
   * Introduction to the course structure